Broccoli is a cool-season crop. Grow broccoli so that it comes to harvest when temperatures average no more than 75°F (23°C) each day.

 Container Growing Broccoli.
 Single broccoli will grow in an 8-inch container.
 Grow multiple plants in larger containers set 18 inches apart.
 Broccoli is very sensitive to heat so be sure to move plants into the shade on hot days.

 Water and Feeding Broccoli.
 Keep soil moist during the growing season.
 Decrease watering when plants approach maturity.
 Water broccoli at the base of the plant.
 Side dress plants with well-aged compost at planting time and again at midseason,

 Broccoli Diseases.
-Broccoli is susceptible to the cabbage family diseases yellows, clubroot, and downy mildew.
-Plant disease-resistant varieties, rotate crops each year, and keep the garden free of debris to cut back the incidence of disease.
+Broccoli is susceptible to cabbage family diseases including yellows, clubroot, and downy mildew.
+Plant disease-resistant varieties, rotate crops each year and keep the garden free of debris to cut back the incidence of disease.
 Remove and destroy infected plants immediately.

 More on broccoli pests and diseases: Broccoli Growing Problems: Troubleshooting.